h0mbre/Learning-C/Assignment-26/README.md

 This is our last syscall.
 We want to use this syscall to execute `/bin/sh` so that our client can have a shell!
 This syscall can be called with the name of the program you want executed and then two `NULL` arguments for this program.

 ## Summary
-This is the bare minimum amount of information you need.
-If this is your first time working with sockets, you will probably spend a lot of researching, that is perfectly fine and intended.
-Don't get frustrated, if you run into any problems reach out!
+If this is your first time working with sockets, you will probably spend a lot of time researching, that is perfectly fine and intended.
+Don't get frustrated, if you run into any problems reach out.
 As a last resort, check the solution which has been commented.

 Extra Credit: Add error checking to your program!